cshaffer/cshaffer.github.io/_posts/2015-02-03-vim-induced-ego-depletion.md

 with the most.
 Tools like [vundle][vundle] and [pathogen][pathogen] help significantly, but they can't solve all the problems.

-When I jumped on the Vim bandwagon I was enamored by all the choices available to me.
+When I jumped on the Vim bandwagon, I was enamored by all the choices available to me.
 I imagined a world where my editor and I were so optimized for each other that we were finishing each other's sentences, covering for each other when we slacked off, and transcending what either of us could achieve on our